insightsengineering/r-verdepcheck-action/README.md

 ## Description

-Resolve and install minimal dependencies for a given package.
-Execute R CMD CHECK with minimal dependencies installed.
+Execute R CMD CHECK using various strategies of package dependencies versions.
-The aim is to check correctness of a `DESCRIPTION` file, i.e. minimal dependencies specification.
+The aim is to check correctness of a `DESCRIPTION` file, i.e. minimal version of dependencies.
 This covers only _direct_ dependencies, i.e. it does not resolve dependencies of dependencies recursively.

 Example: